mcronce/SevOne-Deferred-Data-Scripts/README.md

 After that, the mint processor should work fine.

 Known issues:
-* Does not auto-refresh accounts
 * Does not pull down details on individual investments, only whole accounts
+* Auto-refreshes accounts at the end of the script, rather than the beginning